tallus/dot-files/README.md

 ./vim-clone.sh
 # (update these with vim-update.sh)

-i# Install ExuberantCtags to make use of all the plugins
+# Install ExuberantCtags to make use of all the plugins

 ## install powerline font
 This is only needed for a local machine, not for machines you only ssh to